-The 2020 South Alaska Peninsula harvest estimate is 450,000 pink salmon and the total run estimate is 2.2 million fish (Appendix A1).
+The 2021 South Alaska Peninsula harvest estimate is 12.9 million pink salmon, and the total run estimate is 16.9 million pink salmon (Appendix A1).
 ADF&G will manage the commercial fishery according to the June and post-June schedules through July 31, after which time the commercial salmon fishing periods will be based upon strength of local pink and chum salmon stocks.

-CHIGNIK RIVER SOCKEYE SALMON FORECAST AND SEDM ALLOCATION
+CHIGNIK RIVER SOCKEYE SALMON FORECAST AND SOUTHEASTERN DISTRICT MAINLAND ALLOCATION

-The 2020 Chignik River forecast for the early-run harvest estimate is 101,000 sockeye salmon, and the late-run harvest estimate is 485,000 sockeye salmon (Appendix A2).
-ADF&G will manage the fisheries so that the number of sockeye salmon harvested in CMA, for both runs combined, will be at least 600,000 fish and the harvest of sockeye salmon considered to be Chignik-bound in the SEDM will approach-as near as possible-7.6% of the total CMA sockeye salmon harvest through July 25.
+The 2021 Chignik River forecast for the early-run harvest estimate is 37,000 sockeye salmon, and the late-run harvest estimate is 156,000 sockeye salmon (Appendix A2).
+ADF&G will manage the fisheries so that the number of sockeye salmon harvested in CMA, for both runs combined, will be at least 600,000 fish and the harvest of sockeye salmon considered to be Chignik bound in the SEDM will approach, as near as possible, 7.6% of the total CMA sockeye salmon harvest through July 25.

-If the Chignik River early run fails to develop as predicted, ADF&G will curtail fishing in the SEDM (excluding Orzinski Bay) until at least 300,000 sockeye salmon have been harvested in the CMA through July 8.
-From approximately June 26 to July 8, the strength of the Chignik River sockeye salmon late run cannot be accurately evaluated due to the mixing of early- and late-run stocks.
+If the Chignik River early run fails to develop as predicted, ADF&G will curtail fishing in the SEDM (excluding Orzinski Bay), until at least 300,000 sockeye salmon have been harvested in the CMA through July 8.
+From approximately June 26 through July 8, the strength of the Chignik River sockeye salmon late run cannot be accurately evaluated due to the mixing of early- and late-run stocks.
 During this transition period, ADF&G may close or restrict commercial salmon fishing in SEDM until the strength of the late run has been determined.
-After July 8, if at least 300,000 sockeye salmon have been harvested in the CMA and escapement objectives are being met for the Chignik late run, ADF&G will manage the fishery so that the number of sockeye salmon harvested in the CMA is at least 600,000.
-The number of sockeye salmon harvested in the SEDM before July 25 (before July 1 in the NWSS) will be managed so that 7.6% of the total harvest of Chignik River sockeye salmon is taken in the SEDM.
-However, the harvest in SEDM at any time before July 25 may be permitted to fluctuate above or below 7.6% of the Chignik Area harvest as stated in 5 AAC 09.360(g).
+After July 8, if at least 300,000 sockeye salmon have been harvested in the CMA and escapement objectives are being met for the Chignik late run, ADF&G will manage the fishery so that the number of sockeye salmon harvested in the SEDM before July 25 (before July 1 in the NWSS) will be managed so that 7.6% of the total harvest of Chignik River sockeye salmon is taken in the SEDM.
+However, the harvest in SEDM at any time before July 25 may be permitted to fluctuate above or below 7.6% of the Chignik Area harvest (5 AAC 09.360(g)).